-As at June 30, 2019, the Company is in the process of advancing the Copperstone Mine project to commercial production.
-The continued operations of the Company and the amounts recoverable on the properties are dependent upon the ability of the Company to conclude project financing to advance the Copperstone mine to commercial production.
+As at June 30, 2020, the Company is in the process of advancing the Copperstone Mine project to production.
+The continued operations of the Company and the amounts recoverable on the properties are dependent upon the ability of the Company to obtain the financing to continue the Company's current focus of maximizing Copperstone's potential by defining and expanding current resources and strengthening the mine's economics leading to project financing and a production decision.